Christianity in the Ottoman Empire

 Under the Ottoman Empire's millet system, Christians and Jews were considered dhimmi (meaning "protected") under Ottoman law in exchange for loyalty to the state and payment of the jizya tax.

 Orthodox Christians were the largest non-Muslim group.
 With the rise of Imperial Russia, the Russians became a kind of protector of the Orthodox Christians in the Ottoman Empire.

 Conversion to Islam in the Ottoman Empire involved a combination of individual, family, communal and institutional initiatives and motives.
 The process was also influenced by the balance of power between the Ottomans and the neighboring Christian states.
-However, most Ottoman subjects in Eastern Europe remained Orthodox Christian, such as Serbs, Wallachia, Romania, Bulgarians, while present-day Albania, Bosnia and Kosovo had larger Muslim populations as a result of Ottoman influence.
+However, most Ottoman subjects in Eastern Europe remained Orthodox Christian, such as Greeks, Serbs, Romanians, Bulgarians, while present-day Albania, Bosnia and Kosovo had larger Muslim populations as a result of Ottoman influence.